hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

 It is also possible to specify both a minimum and a maximum number of nodes using either ``--nodes=<minimum number>-<maximum number>`` or ``-N <minimum number>-<maximum number>``.
-However, we ask you not to use this option without consulting us first and discussing why it would make sense for your job.

 Note that you should be very careful when specifying the number of nodes:

 * Requesting more nodes than really needed is very asocial behaviour as it will decrease the efficiency of cluster use and lengthen the waiting time for other users.
-* If you request less nodes than is required to accommodate the tasks (if also specifying the number of tasks and of CPUs per task), your job will be refused by the system.
+* If you request less nodes than is required to accommodate the tasks (if also specifying the number of tasks and of cores per task), your job will be refused by the system.
-* If you only request nodes and forget to further specify the number of tasks and CPUs per task, you will get the default of 1 CPU per node.
+* If you only request nodes and forget to further specify the number of tasks and cores per task, you will get the default of 1 core per node.

-**Never use this option on the clusters at UAntwerp except to request (and use) full nodes as in the current Slurm configuration the empty cores cannot be used by other jobs.**

 In combination with ``--ntasks-per-node`` and ``--cpus-per-task``
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""